spdx/spdx-testbed/README.md

 - Creator: arbitrary
 - Created: arbitrary

+An SPDX document always requires at least one SPDX element to describe.
+If this is not the focus of the test case, it refers to using files with "minimal information".
 A file with minimal information contains the following:
 - File name: `./foo.txt`
 - File SPDX identifier: `SPDXRef-somefile` (except for where noted differently)